 - You can opt for in person or telehealth consultation based on your eligibility.
 Please call the practice for further details and make appointment bookings.

 *Note: A non-attendance fee of $35 for GP consultations or 50% of consultation fee for non GP consultations will be applied if you:

 – do not attend,

-– reschedule within 5 hours prior to your scheduled appointment time,
+– reschedule within 3 hours for GP consultations or 24 hours for non-GP consultations prior to your scheduled appointment time,

-– cancel within 5 hours prior to your scheduled appointment time.
+– cancel within 3 hours for GP consultations or 24 hours for non-GP consultations prior to your scheduled appointment time.